 Of course, you also need to make sure that every sales rep gets a portfolio mixed with both short-term as well as long-term sales accounts so that at least certain accounts promise a near future reward.
 However, in situations where long-term sales are inevitable, presales incentive programs are the best solution for you.

 However, no matter how smart computers get, they can never replace human emotions.
 Sales reps will always be needed as a part of the consultative process to listen to the prospects’ needs, identify pain points and provide a viable solution.
-Only humans can nurture long-lasting relationships with the customers.
+Only humans can nurture long-lasting relationships with customers.

 Today, humans and computers are working shoulder to shoulder in order to sell more.
 Omnichannel incentives come into play where both a human and computer are involved in a particular deal.